Meet the people of

-Laura has been teaching Vinyasa Flow and Restorative Yoga in Glasgow since 2015.
-Laura was inspired to open the studio by the amazing yoga community in Vancouver where she lived for 2 years.
+Laura has been teaching Yoga since 2015 and she is the owner of Studio 70.
+She was inspired to open the studio by the amazing yoga community in Vancouver where she lived for 2 years.

-She has studied with Brigitte Longueville, David McAmmond, Natalie Rousseau, Jules Mitchell, Michael Stone and many more inspiring teachers.
-Laura graduated from a 200 hours Teacher Training in 2015.
+She has studied with Brigitte Longueville, David McAmmond, Natalie Rousseau, Jules Mitchell, Karen Kirkness, Kallie Schut, Sri Sudhir Tiwari and many more amazing teachers.

 She teaches classes with a focus on embodied movement and awareness of breath and sensation.
 She encourages people to approach their practise with lots of compassion, self love and humour.
-She wants people to feel amazing in their bodies and to learn to connect with parts of their body that feel stuck or shut down.
+She is committed to honouring ancient yoga wisdom by bringing traditional teachings such as pranayama, philosophy and mantra into her classes and trainings.

 She’s a mixed race woman passionate about decolonising yoga & spiritual practices in the West.
 You’ll find her pottering about the studio but also hosting our Sound Bath events.
 We’re greatful that this Aussie found her way to the Studio 70 community.